aeternity/aeternity/docs/hacking.md

   - The `aeutils.app.src` file configures a hook for the `setup` app, making it call `aeu_logging_env:adjust_log_levels()` when `setup` starts.
 (Note that `aeutils` configuration must thus be loaded before `setup` runs, which it will be when running from a boot script.)
-This will also call `aeu_logging_env:expand_lager_log_root()` to ensure that `lager` has its `log_root` configuration set, using `setup:log_dir()` as the default.
-Furthermore it rewrites the log root setting to be an absolute path, to ensure that the logging is not affected by changes to the current working directory of the Erlang VM during execution.
+It sets `lager`'s `log_root` configuration from `setup:log_dir()`, and rewrites it to be an absolute path, to ensure that the logging is not affected by changes to the current working directory of the Erlang VM during execution.
+  - The same hook then starts `lager`, at setup phase 102, so that the hooks after it can log.
+Since `setup` and `lager` don't know about each other's existence, their `.app` files do not specify any dependency between them; their relative order in the `relx` specification only keeps `lager` from starting before `setup`.
   - As soon as lager starts, it will create the log directory and all log files using its current configuration.
-  - Since `setup` and `lager` don't know about each other's existence, their `.app` files do not specify any dependency between them.
-Their relative order in the `relx` specification thus decides their actual order in the boot script.
   - The `lager` configuration in `sys.config` sets up both a handler that writes to the console, and a handler that writes to the `aeternity.log` logfile.
 It also configures additional logging sinks,